-Marriage generally is a complex process.
-Indian marriages are observed for their vibrancy in clothing, variety in food and high cost.
-It involves a lot of customs and rituals which lasts for more than 2 days and costs up to 8-10 lakhs for an ordinary marriage.
-It becomes impossible for a common man to meet the high standards set up by the notions of what makes up a marriage by the society.
+Marriage is generally a complex process.
+Indian marriages are observed for their vibrancy in clothing, variety in food, and high cost.
+They involve many customs and rituals lasting more than 2 days and costing up to 8-10 lakhs for an ordinary marriage.
+Meeting these high standards set by society becomes impossible for a common man.

-"Simplicity is the ultimate sophistication", a typical marriage of Vaniya/Ganiga's at Perne in the presence of goddess Bhagavathi is a true celebration of simplicity and equality.
-Marked by simplicity in clothing, food and simple rituals, this marriage is economically and socially well respected.
-Marriages are held twice a year, during "Pooram" and "Udayastamanam" festival.
-The rules set by the community requires couples to enter into wedlock only at a temple.
-They come from Kasaragod, Dakshina Kannada and parts of Kodagu.
-Nearly 100 couples get married every year.
+"Simplicity is the ultimate sophistication."
+A typical marriage of Vaniya/Ganiga's at Perne, in the presence of goddess Bhagavathi, is a true celebration of simplicity and equality.
+Marked by simplicity in clothing, food, and simple rituals, this marriage is economically and socially well respected.
+Marriages are held twice a year, during the "Pooram" and "Udayastamanam" festivals.
+Couples are required to enter into wedlock only at a temple, coming from Kasaragod, Dakshina Kannada, and parts of Kodagu.
+Nearly 50-70 couples get married every year.

 The process of marriage takes a simple route.
-Initially uncles of the bride and the bridegroom come together and share auspicious words along with the Acchamar and Karnavamar who will be seated alongside the Kalyana Mantapam.
+Initially, uncles of the bride and the bridegroom come together and share auspicious words along with the Acchamar and Karnavamar, who will be seated alongside the Kalyana Mantapam.
 Here they register the names of couples by paying a nominal fee (Thiriyammande Panam) prescribed by the temple.
-After this, the mother and three or four women close relatives of the bridegroom present a sari, blouse and a bunch of jasmine flower to the bride.
-Bride's mother receives them.
-This is custom known as "Poduvakodukkal".
+After this, the mother and three or four women close relatives of the bridegroom present a sari, blouse, and a bunch of jasmine flowers to the bride.
+The bride's mother receives them.
+This custom is known as "Poduvakodukkal".
 The bride should wear this sari for the wedding.

 The brother-in-law of the bridegroom guides him to the Achanmar with a gold chain.
 An Acchan ties this gold chain to the bridegroom and blesses him.
 The significance of this ritual is essentially permitting the boy to marry the girl who is morally under his custody.
-Main Acchan is the true representation of Tamburati.
-After that, the bridegroom is taken to a barber for a shave and later he takes a bath.
-Bridegroom will be dressed traditionally.
+The main Acchan is the true representation of Tamburati.
+After that, the bridegroom is taken to a barber for a shave and later, he takes a bath.
+The bridegroom will be dressed traditionally.

-Then couples exchange mala.
-Interestingly there is no practice of tieing Managalasutra.
+Then, couples exchange garlands.
+Interestingly, there is no practice of tying Mangalasutra.
 Then, acchanmar and family members bless them by sprinkling rice.
 Finally, couples will be taken to Pandarapura in the same order of their arrival.
-Thus, the simple and fulfilling marriage comes to an end and people head back to their homes with the blessing of Muchilotamma and happy hearts to see the union of many hearts.
+Thus, the simple and fulfilling marriage comes to an end, and people head back to their homes with the blessing of Muchilotamma and happy hearts to see the union of many hearts.

 The hand that rocks the cradle, the procreator, the mother of tomorrow; a woman shapes the destiny of civilization.
 In Perne, each girl child is valued and respected.
-The practise of 'Pandal mankalam' takes place before community marriage.
+The practice of 'Pandal mankalam' takes place before community marriage.
 This has to take place before the girl reaches puberty.
-After this marraige, girl gets the status of women in the community.
-Pandal Mangalam should not be arrrnaged at home,its strictly done at temple where the pandal is arranged.
+After this marriage, the girl gets the status of a woman in the community.
+Pandal Mangalam should not be arranged at home; it is strictly done at the temple where the pandal is arranged.